 Rinse, wash, and repeat.

-An Example of Using Scroll Depth to Formulate Theories
+An Example of Using Scroll Maps to Formulate Theories

 Here’s an example from a website we’re helping to optimize right now.
 Take a look at the graphic below and notice how the heat map shows visitor attention moves from hot (red) to cold (blue).